 The Cairns region is the traditional land of Bama Aboriginal people and continues to be home to Aboriginal people from three main language groups and 15 clan groups.
 About 9 percent of the region's population is Indigenous - one of the highest populations of First People in Australia.

-Officially founded in 1876 and named after the State Governor of the day Sir William Wellington Cairns, it wasn't until 1903 that Cairns was formally declared a town with a registered population of 3,500.
-Initial white settlement in the region in the 1860s was driven by beche de mer fishing however it was the discovery of gold to the north (Palmer River field) and Atherton Tableland (Hodginkson River field) that saw the population begin to climb.
+Cairns was officially founded in 1876 and named after the State Governor of the day, Sir William Wellington Cairns.
+It was formally declared a town in 1903 with a registered population of 3500.
+Initial European settlement in the region in the 1860s was driven by beche de mer fishing, and the discovery of gold to the north (Palmer River field) and Atherton Tableland (Hodginkson River field) saw the population begin to climb.

 Municipal government in Cairns began with the creation of a borough.
 Richard Ash Kingsford was the first Mayor.
 By 1887, the town had a population approaching 1,500.

 Premier of Queensland, Sir Samuel Griffith, turns first sod on Cairns-Kuranda Railway.

 Cairns-Kuranda Railway opens for goods traffic and passenger travel

 Mulgrave Central Mill Company Ltd first registered.

 Construction of tramway from Cairns to Mulgrave linked agricultural lands to the port.
 It was the first public tramway in Australia to be constructed and worked by a local authority.
 (The tramway was taken over by Queensland Railways at the beginning of 1911.)